National Data on Caregivers

 Looking at these statistics, it seems that the majority of caregivers are white females.
 This information also implies that spouses or older relatives tend to care for one another, and the grown children take care of older relatives or friends.
 It is also interesting to note how many children are caregivers for family members.
-Based on this data, a child could become a caregiver and continue in the role for most of their life if they had a parent unable to care for themselves.
+Based on this data, a child could become a caregiver and continue in the role for most of their life if they had a parent unable to care for them.

 What They Do

 - 99% assist the person receiving care with instrumental activities of daily living

 - 60% help with activities of daily living

 - 26% have difficulty coordinating treatment and appointments